Orlando Tax Fraud Lawyer

 The penalties for tax fraud can come in the forms of civil and criminal punishment.
 When tax fraud is not considered malicious, such as taking accidental deductions or reporting a little less in earnings, it is considered a civil offense.
 Penalties for this include a five to twenty-five percent charge on all underpaid taxes.
 However, if the errors are considered too large to be a mere mistake, the IRS may charge as much as a 75 percent penalty.
 However, for criminal offenses of tax fraud, the federal government cracks down on accused offenders.
 Punishment includes prison sentences of multiple years, fines up to $250,000, restitution to state and federal governments, payment of legal fees for the prosecution, and years of probation.

 There are many defenses to charges or accusations of tax fraud at the state and federal level.
 One common defense is a lack of intent to defraud or mislead the government.
 Many claims of tax fraud are mere mistakes, and an experienced lawyer can make that argument on your behalf.
 Entrapment is another defense to tax fraud, where a government agent convinces you to commit fraud on your tax returns where you otherwise would not.
 Insufficient evidence of malicious intent or the expiration of the statute of limitations are also defenses to tax fraud, and one final defense to tax fraud is insanity.
 If a person lacks the mental capacity to understand that their misrepresentations are wrong on a tax return they cannot be held culpable for the crime.

 If you have been charged with tax fraud by the state or federal government, do not hesitate to contact our office today.
-The O’Mara Law Group in Orlando touts a national reputation for criminal defense and will zealously defend you against all accusations of wrongdoing.
+The Orlando tax fraud lawyers at O’Mara Law Group tout a national reputation for criminal defense and will zealously defend you against all accusations of wrongdoing.
 Call the office or contact us today to schedule a consultation of your case.